 An ABR uses LSAs to send information about available routes to other OSPF routers.
-Using ABR type 3 LSA filtering, you can have separate private and public areas with the ASA acting as an ABR.
+Using ABR Type 3 LSA filtering, you can have separate private and public areas with the adaptive security appliance acting as an ABR.
 Type 3 LSAs (inter-area routes) can be filtered from one area to other.
 This lets you use NAT and OSPF together without advertising private networks.

-Only type 3 LSAs can be filtered.
-If you configure the ASA as an ASBR in a private network, it will send type 5 LSAs describing private networks, which will get flooded to the entire AS including public areas.
+Only Type 3 LSAs can be filtered.
+If you configure the adaptive security appliance as an ASBR in a private network, it will send Type 5 LSAs describing private networks, which will get flooded to the entire AS including public areas.

-If NAT is employed but OSPF is only running in public areas, then routes to public networks can be redistributed inside the private network, either as default or type 5 AS External LSAs.
-However, you need to configure static routes for the private networks protected by the ASA.
-Also, you should not mix public and private networks on the same ASA interface.
+If NAT is employed but OSPF is only running in public areas, then routes to public networks can be redistributed inside the private network, either as default or Type 5 AS External LSAs.
+However, you need to configure static routes for the private networks protected by the adaptive security appliance.
+Also, you should not mix public and private networks on the same adaptive security appliance interface.

-You can have two OSPF routing processes, one RIP routing process, and one EIGRP routing process running on the ASA at the same time.
+You can have two OSPF routing processes, one RIP routing process, and one EIGRP routing process running on the adaptive security appliance at the same time.